-- ➤ Obtained the payroll reports for August 2022, as a sample and agreed the totals to the Rialtas cash book; - > Tested the calculation of tax, national insurance and pensions for staff paid in August 2022; - > For one officer, reviewed their contract of employment to the gross pay for consistency; and - > Commenced our monthly trend analysis of payroll costs to identify any material anomalies.
+- Dobtained the payroll reports for August 2022, as a sample and agreed the totals to the Rialtas cash book; - Tested the calculation of tax, national insurance and pensions for staff paid in August 2022; and - > For one officer, reviewed their contract of employment to the gross pay for consistency.

+At the year-end we completed our monthly trend analysis of payroll costs to confirm there were no material anomalies.

 No issues have been identified in this area of our work.
 The Council has arrangements for maintaining its payroll.
-We will monitor payroll costs at our final review in the summer.